Return paths for Traction current (and suppression at source)

 3. Current is returned to the feeder Station either by traction return running rails which are connected to Feeder station with cables or by return conductors.

-4. Part of current is returned to the Feeder station through the general mass of earth.
+4. Part of the current is returned to the Feeder station through the general mass of the earth.